How to be a great manager: 5 tips for first-time managers to be successful

 Well, these tips for new managers wouldn’t be worth much if we didn’t preach the value of soft skills.
 These are essential for first-time leaders to master.
 To finish up our training tips for young managers, we want to focus on two in particular:

-Emotional intelligence: This is how well you comprehend your emotions, and those of people around you.
+Emotional intelligence is how well you comprehend your emotions, and those of people around you.
 In other words, you should know how to manage negative emotions in your team.
 And more than that, you should be able to tell when someone needs support.

 That said, emotional intelligence also means you need to regulate yourself well.
 You have to be able to identify and handle your own negative emotions.
 Otherwise, you're liable to take your frustrations out on your subordinates.

-Active listening: This is the ability isn't just letting someone talk.
+Active listening is the ability isn't just letting someone talk.
 It's about showing that you’re listening and engaging with what’s being said.
 Let employees talk, then ask questions that open up avenues of discussion.
 By doing this, you give your employees a voice and establish an invaluable dialogue.